 College is worth it if: you’re pursuing a licensed profession, you have access to an elite institution, or you have a clear high-earnings major and a manageable debt load.

-College is not worth it if: the major has weak labour market outcomes, the debt is disproportionate to projected earnings, or the career you’re targeting is explicitly skill-based.
+College is not worth it if: the major has weak labour market outcomes, the debt is disproportionate to projected earnings, the career you’re targeting is explicitly skill-based, or AI is rapidly automating the target entry-level role.